chef/chef-web-docs/chef_master/source/upgrade_server.rst

       $ chef-server-ctl stop keepalived

 #.
 Run dpkg or RPM Package Manager on all servers.

    For dpkg:

    .. code-block:: bash

-      $ dpkg -D10 -i /path/to/chef-server-core-<version>.deb
+      $ dpkg -i /path/to/chef-server-core-<version>.deb

-   where ``-D`` enables debugging and ``10`` creates output for each file that is processed during the upgrade.
-See the man pages for dpkg for more information about this option.

    For RPM Package Manager: